AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/data-lake/basic-query-examples.md

 * `projectid` - the native Workfront project ID
 * `parametervalues` - a column storing a JSON object
 * `name` - the native Workfront project name
-* `PeopleSoft Business Unit` - a custom data value that is included in the `parametervalues` object
+* `Business Unit` - a custom data value that is included in the `parametervalues` object
-* `PeopleSoft Project ID` - a custom data value that is included in the `parametervalues` object
+* `Project ID` - a custom data value that is included in the `parametervalues` object
 * `Expanded Project Name` - a custom data value that is included in the `parametervalues` object

 <!--## Task query